uestla/Automatons/README.markdown

 ```

 Whole file has obviously a table-like structure.
 As you can see, the first line specifies the
 automaton alphabet.
-Epsilon character is written as '\eps'.
+Epsilon character is written as `\eps`.

 Every next line specifies state and its transitions.
-The state name can be preffixed with '>', '<' or both
+The state name can be preffixed with `>`, `<` or both
 (no whitespace between the symbol and the state name!).
-The '>' symbol means the state is initial, the '<' one
+The `>` symbol means the state is initial, the `<` one
 means final.
-Empty transition target is written as a '-' symbol and multiple targets are joined with '|'
+Empty transition target is written as a `-` symbol and multiple targets are joined with `|`
 (no whitespace again!).

 Now we save this file as 'automaton.txt'.
 Now let's take a look at the PHP code needed